 Typed Racket’s optimizer can improve the performance of various common Racket idioms.
 However, it does a better job on some idioms than on others.
 By writing your programs using the right idioms, you can help the optimizer help you.

-To best take advantage of the Typed Racket optimizer, keep the following in mind.
-The Optimization Coach package provides optimization coaching support to help you in this task.
+To best take advantage of the Typed Racket optimizer, consult the Optimization Coach documentation.

 Being type-driven, the optimizer makes most of its decisions based on the types you assigned to your data.
 As such, you can improve the optimizer’s usefulness by writing informative types.

 However, the second one uses more informative types: the Float type includes only 64-bit floating-point numbers whereas the Real type includes both exact and inexact real numbers and the Inexact-Real type includes both 32- and 64-bit floating-point numbers.
 Typed Racket’s optimizer can optimize the latter program to use float -specific operations whereas it cannot do anything with the former program.

 Thus, to get the most of Typed Racket’s optimizer, you should use the Float type when possible.
 For similar reasons, you should use floating-point literals instead of exact literals when doing floating-point computations.

 When mixing floating-point numbers and exact reals in arithmetic operations, the result is not necessarily a Float.
 For instance, the result of (* 2.0 0) is 0 which is not a Float.
 This can result in missed optimizations.
 To prevent this, when mixing floating-point numbers and exact reals, coerce exact reals to floating-point numbers using real->double-flonum.
 This is not necessary when using + or -.
 When mixing floating-point numbers of different precisions, results use the highest precision possible.